kent64/blog/content/posts/2021-01-04-dataset-of-academic-performance-evolution/index.markdown

 <blockquote class="blockquote">

 English (ENG\_S11) scores was assessed for normality.
 Visual inspection of the histogram and QQ-Plot (see Figure 1) identified some issues with skewness and kurtosis.
 The standardised score for kurtosis (10.87) was considered unacceptable using the criteria proposed by West, Finch and Curran (1996), also the standardised score for skewness (9.74) was outside the acceptable range.
-However 99.4% of standardised scores for English (ENG\_S11) fall within the bounds of +/- 3.29, using the guidance of Field, Miles and Field (2013) the data can be considered to approximate a normal distribution (m=61.8, sd=14.3, n=12411).
+However 99.4% of standardised scores for English (ENG\_S11) fall within the bounds of +/- 3.29, using the guidance of Field, Miles and Field (2013) the data can not be considered to approximate a normal distribution however because of the visual evidence and the high skew value for this distribution(m=61.8, sd=14.3, n=12411).

 </blockquote>